The Art Of Smelling (S-Vision):Click One Of The Five Senses Below To Continue.

 There is a tremendous amount of information to remember about the nature when experiencing the outdoors.
 The easiest way to learn is by using all of your five senses.
-If you happen to capture some great OTG Photography, use your five senses to remember that moment and all the elements around you.
+If you happen to capture some great nature moments, use your five senses to remember that moment and all the elements around you.
 You can

 never forget the smell of that great beach day with the ever present salty air (S-Vision).
 You can never forget that great beach day when you packed a perfect lunch (T-Vision).
 You can never forget that great beach day when you listened to crashing waves on the shore (H-Vision).
 And you will never forget that great beach day when at the end of the day you watched the perfect sunset (P-Vision).
-Now use all the same senses and techniques to remember a great OTG Photography moment.
+Now use all the same senses and techniques to remember a nature moment.
 What was the weather like?
 How does the day feel?
 What time was it?
 What does the day smell like?
 Are there flower smells in the air?
 What does the dirt beneath your feet feel like?
-Take all your senses and use them to capture your OTG Photography moment.
+Take all your senses and use them to capture your nature moment.
 You will be able to recall those feelings much better than trying to remember every technical and scientific name of every plant, tree, wildflower or cloud around you.
-Now, whenever you explore a new area with your camera, dig into the memory banks of your five senses to produce a gut feeling about what OTG Photography opportunity might exist.
-And if your gut feeling indicates that an OTG Photography opportunity exists, HAVE YOUR CAMERA READY.
+Now, whenever you explore a new area, dig into the memory banks of your five senses to produce a gut feeling about what nature moment might exist.
+And if your gut feeling indicates that a nature moment may exist, GET READY.
 You won't be disappointed!

 The Five Senses

 The Art Of Touching

 -- Outdoor Eyes Daily Blog --Boat Meadow Beach On Cape Cod Bay Was Gorgeous!